lizmat/App-Rak/README.md

 --pattern=foo
 -------------

 Alternative way to specify the pattern to search for.
 If (implicitly) specified, will assume the first positional parameter specified is actually a path specification, rather than a pattern.
-This allows the pattern to be searched for to be saved with `--save`.
+This allows the pattern to be saved with `--save`, and thus freeze a specific pattern as part of a custom option.

 --per-file[=code]
 -----------------